POST 701

 Requirements

 This BS degree is designed for students interested in pursuing graduate work or employment in the geosciences.
-It provides essential grounding in the computational, analytical, and field competencies observational skills needed in the modern Earth Sciences academic and workforce realms, and it develops skills in written and oral communication, problem solving, and teamwork.
-The program offers the opportunity for students to develop specialized knowledge in disciplinary concentrations (in Geophysics & Tectonics, Environmental & Hydrology, Volcano Science, and Planetary Science) or to tailor the degree for an individualized learning experience, under the aegis of a General concentration.
+It provides essential grounding in the computational, analytical, and observational skills needed in the modern Earth Sciences academic and workforce realms, and it develops skills in written and oral communication, problem solving, and teamwork.
+The program offers the opportunity for students to develop specialized knowledge in disciplinary concentrations (Geophysics & Tectonics, Environmental & Hydrology, Volcano Science, and Planetary Science) or to tailor the degree for an individualized learning experience, under the aegis of a General concentration.
 It is also possible to pursue an advanced level of independent study with a guided Research concentration.
 All concentrations in the program are interdisciplinary and integrate chemistry, physics, mathematics, and life sciences.
+Prior to branching out into a concentration, students will take courses in the Earth Sciences “core”.
+Courses in the core include a broad range of 100-level ERTH courses from which to choose, introducing basic concepts through the lenses of classical geology, geological hazards, humans and the environment, or the growth and geological evolution of the Hawaiian islands.
+A pair of 200-level ERTH courses emphasize classical geology or climate change; students are required to choose one and are encouraged to take both.
+A 200-level programming course is also required.
+These introductory courses are to be taken alongside a common set of courses in the allied sciences of mathematics, physics, and chemistry, ideally within the first two and a half years of the program.
+Specific courses that fulfill Foundations, Diversification, and UHM graduation requirements are recommended to maintain coherency with the geoscience degree.
+An interdisciplinary OEST course and a biology course round out a holistic preparation for the disciplinary concentrations.
+A required seminar in which students develop and practice giving oral presentations and a senior research experience, to be conducted with the guidance of a faculty member, are capstones of the program.

-Depending on the concentration, a total of 25-31 credits are required in the earth sciences core curriculum, including one introductory level geology course with a lab, nine ERTH courses, and a two-credit research seminar.
-There are 4-15 credits of science electives.
+Depending on the concentration, a total of 25-31 credits are required in the earth sciences core curriculum, including one introductory level geology course with a lab, eight ERTH courses, and a two-credit research seminar.
+Again depending on the concentration, there are 4-15 credits of science electives.
 Students are strongly encouraged to take a summer field course as an elective.
 An undergraduate thesis is also encouraged but not required.
 The required supporting science classes (29-34 credits) include physics, chemistry, biological science, and college calculus, and should be taken as early as possible.
 A minimum grade of C (not C-) must be achieved in each class of the major and in all support classes.

 Earth Sciences Core and Capstone Courses